cchitsiang/awesome-stars/README.md

 - [bradfrost/frontend-guidelines-questionnaire](https://github.com/bradfrost/frontend-guidelines-questionnaire) - A one-page questionnaire to help your team establish effective frontend guidelines, so that you can write consistent & cohesive code together.
 - [atConf/atswift-2016-resources](https://github.com/atConf/atswift-2016-resources) - Resource files for atswift conference 2016, including keynote, pdf, source projects or playgrounds.
 2016中国Swift开发者大会源文件，包括keynote, pdf 和源工程文件
 - [j-delaney/easy-application](https://github.com/j-delaney/easy-application) - Over 400 software engineering companies that are easy to apply to
-- [datarhei/restreamer](https://github.com/datarhei/restreamer) - The Restreamer is a complete streaming server solution for self-hosting.
-It has a visually appealing user interface and no ongoing license costs.
-Upload your live stream to YouTube, Twitch, Facebook,
 - [CharonChui/AndroidNote](https://github.com/CharonChui/AndroidNote) - Android study notes.
 - [braydie/HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
 - [petehunt/react-howto](https://github.com/petehunt/react-howto) - Your guide to the (sometimes overwhelming!)
 React ecosystem.